 Cooked foods go through a cooking and/or heating process that minimises or even kill bacteria and harbour fewer bacteria than raw foods.
 If raw food comes in contact with cooked food, you may end up re-introducing the bacteria from the raw food to the cooked food.

 If this should happen, you need to re-heat the cooked food again to kill off any possible bacteria transferred from the raw food.
-This does not always happen and skipping this re-heating step could result in food poisoning.
+This does not always occur and skipping this re-heating step could result in food poisoning.

 Touching raw meat and then cooked / ready to eat food without washing your hands in between is a big NO!